tejuscs/ADBD-Labs/adb-oci-api-gateway/adb-apex-apigateway.md

 You may now **proceed to the next lab**.

 ## Acknowledgements
 *Congratulations!
-You have successfully configured Oracle Autonomous Database on Dedicated Infrastructure with APIs using Oracle Apex and enabled the APIs for Internet Traffic using OCI API Gateway with simulated APIs*
+You have successfully configured Oracle Autonomous AI Database on Dedicated Infrastructure with APIs using Oracle Apex and enabled the APIs for Internet Traffic using OCI API Gateway with simulated APIs*

 - **Author** - Phani Turlapati
-- **Last Updated By/Date** - Phani Turlapati, Autonomous Database Product Management, January 2023
+- **Last Updated By/Date** - Phani Turlapati, Autonomous AI Database Product Management, January 2023

 ## See an issue or have feedback?
 Please submit feedback [here](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Select 'Autonomous DB on Dedicated Exadata' as the workshop name, include Lab name and issue/feedback details.
 Thank you!